intersystems/iknow/README.md

 - Mac OS X 10.9 or higher for x86_64
 - Linux for x86_64 (pip ≥19.0 is required)
 - Linux for i686 (pip ≥19.0 is required)
-- Linux for ppc64le (pip ≥19.3 is required)

 ## From SpaCy